jjmartres/Zabbix/zbx-templates/README.md

 ZABBIX TEMPLATES
 ================

 A collection of Zabbix templates.
+You can also have a look to [VIMbix](https://github.com/jjmartres/vimbix) which is a VMware Virtual Infrastructure Methodology RESTfull proxy for Zabbix.

 Templates
 ---------